zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework-extensions.md

 To test the `DeleteFromQuery` extension method, we will add two new actions that are removing all employees from the database.

-The first action will use `SaveChanges()` and the second will use `DeleteFromQuery()`.
+The first action will use `SaveChanges()`, and the second will use `DeleteFromQuery()`.
 We will also measure the time needed for both actions to do the deletion on the same number of users.

 Back in Visual Studio, add the following action links at the beginning of the `Index.cshtml` view under the **Employee** folder.